Honeyhtun08/honeyhtun08.github.io/_pages/about.md

 {% include base_path %}

 I am a senior undergraduate student at NYU Abu Dhabi, majoring in Physics with a focus on Astrophysics and a minor in Computer Science.
 Throughout my undergraduate years, I've worked on computational projects in Cosmological Simulations, High Energy Astrophysics, Planetary Physics.

-Learn more about my work on my [CV](/cv/) or reach out through the [Contact](/contact/) page.
+You can access my [CV](/cv/) here.